• Skip to main content

 What Is Butter Chicken (Murgh Makhani)?

-Butter Chicken, also known as Murgh Makhani, is a beloved North Indian dish known for its rich, creamy tomato-based sauce and tender pieces of marinated chicken.
+Butter Chicken, or Murgh Makhani, is a classic North Indian dish known for its creamy, spiced tomato sauce and tender pieces of marinated chicken.

-Traditionally, it’s made with dairy cream, butter, and a blend of warm spices like garam masala, cumin, and chili powder.
-In this plant-based version, we skip the chicken and swap in wholesome, plant-based ingredients while keeping all the cozy, bold flavors intact.
+The traditional version uses cream, butter, and a blend of warming spices like garam masala, cumin, and chili powder.
+In this plant-based take, we skip the meat and use simple, wholesome ingredients that bring all the same bold, cozy flavors.

 Where Did Butter Chicken Originate?

-Butter Chicken originated in Delhi, India — specifically in the kitchen of a now-famous restaurant.
+Butter Chicken originated in Delhi, India, specifically in the kitchen of a now-famous restaurant.
 It was created as a way to use up leftover tandoori chicken by simmering it in a buttery, spiced tomato gravy.
-The result?
-A dish that quickly became iconic in Indian cuisine.

 Who Invented Butter Chicken?